Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Observational data

 Where possible, we have compared chemical abundances in our APOGEE DR17 sample with those in GALAH DR4 \citep[][]{galah_dr4} and have detected an unphysical trend in the behaviour of [O/Fe] as a function of [Fe/H] as reported by APOGEE DR17.
 We correct for this trend using median residuals between APOGEE DR17 and GALAH DR4 in bins of metallicity.
 The resulting corrected [O/Fe] values are validated using abundances of a sample of stars in the old and the intermediate-age disks of the Galaxy (sometimes referred to as the thick and the thin disks) published by \citet{Amarsi2019}.
 Our corrected [O/Fe] abundances show a perfect agreement with those in the literature.
 Note that for this calibration procedure and for the analysis presented in this paper, we select old (thick) and intermediate-age (thin) disks using values of orbital eccentricity and $z_{\rm max}$ (amplitude of the vertical excursion about the Galactic plane) as published in the \texttt{AstroNN} catalogue.

 To select GC stars from the clean APOGEE catalogue we cross-match with the GC membership catalogues of \citet{vasiliev2021}.
 Using Gaia EDR3 \citep{gaiadr3} astrometry and photometry, \citet{vasiliev2021} assign a membership probability between 0 and 1 for stars in the vicinity of 170 MW GCs.
 Adopting a membership probability of $>50\%$ we recovered $\sim2500$ stars across 27 clusters.
 Because we are interested in differentiating between generation one and two stars in GCs, we keep only the GCs with five or more member stars in our APOGEE catalogue.
-Following this initial cross-match, we then split members within each cluster into likely first- and second-generation stars using the following definitions.
-First-generation (1G) stars are defined as having $\mathrm{[N/O]}\leq\mathrm{[O/Fe]_{average}}$ and $\mathrm{[O/Fe]}\geq\mathrm{[O/Fe]_{average}}$.
-For the second-generation (2G) stars we apply the opposite cuts with the modification that $\mathrm{[O/Fe]}\leq\mathrm{[O/Fe]_{average}} - \sigma(\mathrm{[O/Fe]})$, where $\sigma$ represents the standard deviation in [O/Fe].
-This modification is necessary because the [N/O] versus [O/Fe] distribution in GCs is, in reality, a continuum, not two distinct populations and we would like to sample the endpoint of the distribution to capture the 2G stars (this is especially important in massive clusters like $\omega$-Centauri which represents $\sim30\%$ of our sample).
-We emphasize that this division between first- and second-generation stars is a simplified approximation of the true, likely continuous formation history within globular clusters.
-For our purposes, however, it provides a useful framework for comparing abundance patterns between GCs and \somename, especially given the relatively large uncertainties in abundance measurements at high redshift.